Late 1910s - 1920s

 Our expansion continued into the next decade with the completion of several major building projects such as the Community Service Center in Waukesha, Wisconsin and many new modern Goodwill Store & Donation Centers.
 This decade saw the rebranding of Goodwill Store & Donation Centers, positioning them as mainstream retail outlets and attracting a new and expanded customer base.

 Despite economic uncertainty and high unemployment, Goodwill built program capacity and increased its service levels throughout its territory.
 This was accomplished by opening several new Goodwill Workforce Connection Centers in Wisconsin and Illinois, to provide free resources and job-search assistance to anyone who comes to us for help.
 To assist with the growing number of dislocated workers and employers looking for quality staff, Goodwill started its own staffing company called Goodwill TalentBridge.
-Partnerships with businesses continue to increase as we work to link employers with employees and grow awareness of our social enterprises that can help businesses in a variety of ways from document destruction and commercial laundry to packaging and assembly and staffing services.
+Partnerships with businesses continue to increase as we work to link employers with employees and grow awareness of our social enterprises that can help businesses in a variety of ways from document destruction to commercial laundry and staffing services.

 We have over 60 Goodwill Store & Donation Centers and they continue to generate funds to help support our mission and employ more people.
 In addition to our Goodwill Manufacturing facility in Milwaukee, WI we now have a new and improved 156,000 square foot facility in Racine, WI.